 The 2023 Bluebonnet Express

-This fully supported ride is one of the Houston area’s oldest rides and is presented by Northwest Cycling Club.
-Three different distances/routes were offered, heading north of Hempstead then turning south, staying mostly on country roads.
-Cyclists encountered both flat sections and gentle rollers.
-This fully supported ride is only a few weeks before the Texas MS150 making it an excellent training opportunity.
+This fully supported ride is one of the Houston area’s oldest rides and Is presented by Northwest Cycling Club.
+Three different distances/routes will be offered, heading south of Waller, and then turning north going into Montgomery County and finally turning south heading back to the stadium.
+The routes this year are brand new and are 95% on back country roads, staying off most of the busier FM roads in Waller County.
+Cyclist can expect mostly flat sections and some gentle rollers.
+This fully supported ride is only one week away from the MS 150 making it an excellent training opportunity.
+The Bluebonnet Express is a MS 150 Recommended Ride.

 The Bluebonnet Express is promoted and sponsored by Northwest Cycling Club.
 It is one of two rides that we organize each year to promote cycling in the greater Houston area.
 The proceeds from this ride go in various directions, are predominantly cycling related, and are naturally subject to the profitability of the ride.